-The allegation should be reported to the senior manager on duty.
-If this person is the subject of the allegation then this should be reported to Mrs Lord/DSL/deputy manager instead.
+The allegation should be reported to the DSL on duty.
+If this person is the subject of the allegation then this should be reported to an alternative DSL.

-The Local Authority Designated Officer (LADO) and Ofsted will then be informed immediately in order for this to be investigated by the appropriate bodies promptly:
+If, following the DSL)or alternative DSL) initial investigation of the allegation, the threshold for harm has been met, the Local Authority Designated Officer (LADO) and Ofsted will then be informed immediately in order for this to be investigated by the appropriate bodies promptly:

-• The LADO will be informed immediately for advice and guidance

-- If as an individual you feel this will not be taken seriously or are worried about the allegation getting back to the person in question then it is your duty to inform the LADO yourself directly - A full investigation will be carried out by the appropriate professionals (LADO, Ofsted) to determine how this will be handled - Each department will follow all instructions from the LADO and Ofsted and ask all staff members to do the same and co-operate where required - Support will be provided to all those involved in an allegation throughout the external investigation in line with LADO support and advice - The School reserves the right to suspend any member of staff during an investigation - All enquiries/external investigations/interviews will be documented and kept in a locked file for access by the relevant authorities - Unfounded allegations will result in all rights being reinstated - Founded allegations will be passed on to the relevant organisations including the local authority children's social care team and where an offence is believed to have been committed, the police. - Founded allegations will be dealt with as gross misconduct in accordance with our disciplinary procedures and may result in the termination of employment, Ofsted will be notified immediately of this decision. - The School will also notify the Disclosure and Barring Service (DBS) to ensure their records are updated - All records will be kept until the person reaches normal retirement age or for 21 years and 3 months years if that is longer.
+- The LADO will be informed immediately for advice and guidance - If as an individual you feel this will not be taken seriously or are worried about the allegation getting back to the person in question then it is your duty to inform the LADO yourself directly - A full investigation will be carried out by the appropriate professionals (LADO, Ofsted) to determine how this will be handled - Each department will follow all instructions from the LADO and Ofsted and ask all staff members to do the same and co-operate where required - Support will be provided to all those involved in an allegation throughout the external investigation in line with LADO support and advice - The School reserves the right to suspend any member of staff during an investigation - All enquiries/external investigations/interviews will be documented and kept in a locked file for access by the relevant authorities - Unfounded allegations will result in all rights being reinstated - Founded allegations will be passed on to the relevant organisations including the local authority children's social care team and where an offence is believed to have been committed, the police. - Founded allegations will be dealt with as gross misconduct in accordance with our disciplinary procedures and may result in the termination of employment, Ofsted will be notified immediately of this decision. - The School will also notify the Disclosure and Barring Service (DBS) to ensure their records are updated - Teaching Standards - All records will be kept until the person reaches normal retirement age or for 21 years and 3 months years if that is longer.
 This will ensure accurate information is available for references and future DBS checks and avoids any unnecessary reinvestigation - The School retains the right to dismiss any member of staff in connection with founded allegations following an inquiry - Support will be available for any member of the School who is affected by an allegation, their colleagues in the School and the parents.

-20. Monitoring children's attendance
+11. Monitoring children's attendance